What is Bracket? Here is the Definition, Types, and Examples

 Example of an Esports Tournament Bracket

-The first is Mobile Legends, taking a recap of the M4 tournament bracket that was held early last year.
-Here you can see that there is an upper and lower bracket filled by each team.
-For teams that successfully pass from the group, they will enter each seed.
+The first exists Mobile Legends, by taking a recap of the M4 tournament held early last year.
+Here you can see that there are upper and lower filled by each team.
+For teams that successfully qualify from the group, they will enter each seed.

-Then there is the bracket from Valorant which is different from Mobile Legends and Dota 2.
-The difference here is that there is no such thing as an upper and lower bracket.
-All teams are at the same level, so everyone has the same opportunity.
+Next there is from Valorant which is different from Mobile Legends and Dota 2.
+The difference is that there is no such thing as upper and lower.
+All teams are on the same level, so everyone has the same chance.

 This format is called single-elimination tournament.
 With this format, all teams that lose will immediately be eliminated.
 So, here there is no second chance when you lose.